 Our dentists will create a personalized treatment plan and coordinate treatment with an oral surgeon or periodontist who will place the implant.

 Implantation – Working from your treatment plan, an oral surgeon or periodontist will place the implant into the bone.
-The dental implant is a tiny titanium post that will serve as the root for the prosthetic tooth.
+It is a tiny titanium post that will serve as the root for the prosthetic tooth.
 Strategic planning is crucial to the long term success and comfort of the final restoration.

 Implant Restoration – Once the implant has completely healed and fused to the bone, it will be uncovered, and Dr. Brown or Dr. Newberry will secure the dental crown in place.
 The dental crown is typically made of porcelain and looks like a living tooth.
 It will be permanently fixed to the dental implant.

 After Care – Dental implants require very little special care.
-In fact, most people forget they have a dental implant.
-You will be able to floss and brush the dental implant just as you do your natural teeth.
+In fact, most people forget they have them.
+You will be able to floss and brush them just as you do your natural teeth.
 Routine visits to the dentist will be important to ensure long term health and function.

 Learn More About Dental Implants